qopiku/HubDelay/README.md

 So, you only need to change the contents of the **level-name** variable in the _server.properties_ file to be the name of your world lobby. and execute the `/setworldspawn` command on your world lobby server.

 ## Command
-- `/hub` - Back to hub with a delay of 5 seconds.
+- `/hub` - Back to hub with a delay.

 ## Future Additions
 - [X] Creating config files